 Cape Cod

-The popular style dates back to 1675, with its roots only making their way into the USA in the 1930s.
+The Cape Cod style dates back to 1675, with its roots only making their way into the USA in the 1930s.
 You found these homes without a second floor and have a steep roofline.
 You can notice the wood siding with multi-pane windows.

-Stepping inside, you see wooden floors, and these homes were tiny with dormer windows.
+Stepping inside the Cape Cod, you see wooden floors; these homes were tiny with dormer windows.
 If you want to add more space, you can add an addition on the back or side, depending on your site.
-You may even find you can add a living area upstairs as it might not be complete.
+You may even find you can add a living area upstairs, as it might not be complete in the Cape Cod house.

-Back in the 18th century, France occupied the eastern parts of North America.
-After President Thomas Jefferson took over Louisiana, the building tradition faded, but the house style remained.
+In the 18th century, France occupied the eastern parts of North America.
+The building tradition faded after President Thomas Jefferson took over Louisiana, but the house style remained.

-The home is one-story but has loads of narrow windows paired with shutters, and yes, it has either a hipped or side-gabled roof.
+The home is one story but has loads of narrow windows paired with shutters, and yes, it has either a hipped or side-gabled roof.
+It displays as a rectangular shape with stucco walls and timbered frames.

 A Proper Colonial Style Home